2023 Most Popular Social Sciences Master's Degree Schools in New Jersey

 Of the 16 students majoring in social sciences at Montclair State, 38% are male and 63% are female.

-With a ranking of #7, Drew University did quite well on this year’s most popular schools for social sciences students working on their master’s degree.
-Located in the large suburb of Madison, Drew is a private not-for-profit school with a small student population.
+Drew University did quite well in this year’s ranking of the most popular places for social sciences students to get a master’s degree.
+It came in at #7 on the list.
+Located in the suburb of Madison, Drew is a private not-for-profit school with a small student population.

 Of the 11 students majoring in social sciences at Drew, 82% are male and 18% are female.